Sujitha-Sunkara/Flight-fare-prediction/README.md

 ## Exploratory Data Analysis:

-In this[notebook]( https://github.com/Sujitha-Sunkara/Flight-fare-prediction/blob/main/Fare%20prediction-%20EDA.ipynb),I perform basic exploratory data analysis on the dataset in order to gain a better knowledge of it.
+In this [notebook]( https://github.com/Sujitha-Sunkara/Flight-fare-prediction/blob/main/Fare%20prediction-%20EDA.ipynb),I perform basic exploratory data analysis on the dataset in order to gain a better knowledge of it.
 Matplotlib and seaborn are two Python packages that are used.
 I talked about the following topics:
 - Understanding the facts as a whole
 - Visualizing the trends to analyze each of the factors and their interactions.
 - With the help of existing features, I created a few new features and visualized them.